General Standards of Conduct

 Section IX: Grievance Procedure

-This College Grievance Procedure is available to employees and students after a determination has been made by a Co-Director of Human Resources and/or the Vice Provost, Title IX Deputy Coordinators, as discussed above.
+This College Grievance Procedure is available to employees after a determination has been made by a College administrator as discussed above in Section IV.

-The College Grievance Procedure exists as a means to contest a determination that has been made regarding an alleged violation of the College’s Harassment and Discrimination-Free Workplace Policy.
-There are three grounds for which the College Grievance Procedure can be applied:
+Purpose: The College Grievance Procedure exists as a means to contest a determination that has been made regarding an alleged violation of the College’s Harassment and Discrimination-Free Workplace Policy, including any Title IX related claims.
+There are three grounds for which either party may grieve under this procedure:

 - The complainant or the respondent believes that the discipline/sanction imposed was inappropriate for the violation of policy for which he or she was found responsible;

 - An error occurred during the investigative stage preventing either the complainant and/or the respondent a reasonable opportunity to prepare and present information to the investigator(s); or

 - There is a discovery of new information that was not available at the time of the investigative process and could have affected the outcome of the matter.